Stocks quoted in this article:

 Of course, the big elephants in the room are Twitter Inc (NYSE:TWTR) and StockTwits.
 Turns out we don't have to watch TV for up-to-the-second business news anyway.

 I've gone off the wagon (or is it back on the wagon?) a bit recently, though.
 I've flipped on some CNBC in the late morning/early afternoon time slots and it's not so bad anymore, in my humble opinion.
 There are, like, three minutes of that Ranting Guy from the pits in Chicago that I could do without; otherwise, it's not making me bang my head.

 I've had a myriad of suggestions over the years of what they should do to win back Ö well, me.
 But honestly, there's probably not much they can do to get back to anywhere near where they were in the 90s and early "aughts."
 Every audience is so diffuse nowadays and every network seems like it's just trying to capture a smaller and smaller niche.
 Obviously there's money out there in starting new networks -- I mean, they keep starting up even as overall TV viewership shrinks.

 Sports rights fees are going through the roof thanks to the fact that social media makes everything a group event that you need to watch in the moment.
 And there's a booming market for original entertainment content.
 And there's clearly still an audience for pretend "reality" TV.
 But the latter area is the only that CNBC can really hope to compete in, and their stabs there have been almost universally horrible.
 And that only solves their after-hours programming anyway.

 Guessing CNBC can still command higher ad rates per viewer thanks to the demographics their audience.
 But if the audience keeps heading toward zero, no amount of salesmanship will keep it viable.

-Disclaimer: The views represented on this blog are those of the individual authors only, and do not necessarily represent the views of Schaeffer's Investment Research.
+Disclaimer: Mr. Warner's opinions expressed above do not necessarily represent the views of Schaeffer's Investment Research.